What is coronavirus?

 Until everything about COVID-19 is fully understood, the best advice from healthcare providers to remain safe is to:

-- Stay six feet away from others (the distance airborne virus can travel).
+- Stay six feet away from others whenever possible.

-- Wear a cloth mask when around others.
+- Wear a cloth mask that covers your mouth and nose when around others.

 - Wash your hands often.
 If soap is not available, use a hand sanitizer that contains at least 60% alcohol.